France's Hollande vows prudence first, spending later

-TULLE, France Socialist Francois Hollande, frontrunner to become France's next president, promised Saturday to restore public finances to health before loosening spending on social programs dear to the Left.
+TULLE, France Jan 7 Socialist Francois Hollande, frontrunner to become France's next president, promised on Saturday to restore public finances to health before loosening spending on social programmes dear to the Left.

 Hollande also said that if elected he would shoot down plans unveiled this week by the government of his conservative rival President Nicolas Sarkozy to shift the burden of financing social welfare from companies to consumers.